grantgrady/Homework-final/README.md

 ## Name: Grant Grady

 ## Project Overview
-This is a 2D food-collection game built with **p5.js**, **p5.sound.min.js** and the **p5play.js** library.
-The player controls a character with a **jetpack** using WASD or arrow keys, must collect 5 different types of good food while avoiding 4 different types of bad food, brick wall obstacles, and moving saws.
-The game features a two-level system, particle effects, jetpack flame effects, sound effects, background music, and a prize redemption system.
+This is a 2D food collection game built with **p5.js**, **p5.sound.min.js** and the **p5play.js** library.
+The player controls a character with a **jetpack** using WASD or arrow keys, and must collect 5 different types of good (healthy) food while avoiding the 4 different types of bad food, brick wall obstacles, and moving saws.
+The game features a two level system, particle effects, jetpack flame effects, sound effects, background music, and a prize redemption system.

 ## Technologies Used
 Built with **p5.js 1.9.0** and **p5.play v3**

 ## How to Run
-1. Download or clone this repository
+1. Download this repository
 2. Make sure all files maintain the following folder structure
-3. Open **index.html** in a modern web browser (Chrome, Firefox, Edge)
+3. Open **index.html** in a web browser
-4. Wait for loading screen to complete
+4. Wait for the loading screen to complete
 5. Click **START GAME** button on welcome screen
 6. Read instructions, then click **PLAY NOW** button
-7. Enjoy the game!
+7. Enjoy the game, it consists of two of the greatest things created ever (jetpacks might just take the cake though...)!

 ## Features